Butternut Squash Curry with Cucumber Relish

 Instructions

-- For the curry: Scoop out the firm coconut cream from the top of the can and place in a bowl.
-Pour the remaining liquid from the can into a blender and add the vegetable stock and beans.
-Puree until very smooth.
+- Curry: Scoop firm coconut cream from the can into a bowl.
+Pour remaining liquid into a blender with stock and beans; puree until very smooth.

-- For the cucumber relish: Arrange the cucumber and scallions in a bowl lined with a paper towel and let sit for 5 minutes to absorb extra moisture.
-Remove the paper towel, then gently mix in the cilantro and vinegar.
+- Cucumber relish: Lay cucumber and scallions on a paper-towel-lined bowl for 5 min.
+Remove towel, gently mix in cilantro and vinegar.

-- To serve: If using a grain, add a scoop to bowls.
-Top each with a ladleful of curry, a few pieces of roasted squash, and a spoonful of cucumber relish.
+- Serving: Add grain to bowls if using.
+Top with a ladleful of curry, roasted squash, and cucumber relish.
 Sprinkle with toasted cashews and serve with lime wedges.

 Active Compounds